Shannon Larkin

-James Shannon Larkin (born April 24, 1967) is an American musician, best known as the drummer of rock band Godsmack.
-He replaced the previous drummer Tommy Stewart in June 2002.
-Prior to Godsmack, he was a member of Amen, Candlebox, Ugly Kid Joe, and Souls at Zero (formerly Wrathchild America).
+James Shannon Larkin (born April 24, 1967) is an American musician, best known as the former drummer of the rock band Godsmack.
+He replaced the band's previous drummer Tommy Stewart in June 2002, and played on six of their studio albums: Faceless (2003), IV (2006), The Oracle (2010), 1000hp (2014), When Legends Rise (2018), and Lighting Up the Sky (2023).
+At the time of his departure from the band in late 2024, Larkin was Godsmack's longest-serving drummer.

-Shannon played drums for Godsmack for their albums Faceless, IV, The Other Side EP, The Oracle, 1000hp, When Legends Rise, and their latest album Lighting Up The Sky.
+Prior to Godsmack, Larkin was a member of Amen, Candlebox, Ugly Kid Joe, and Souls at Zero (formerly Wrathchild America).

 Career

 Larkin has been playing drums since the age of ten.

 He formed Wrathchild America in 1978, recording two albums for Atlantic Records before being dropped by the label.
 The group disbanded and later reformed as Souls at Zero, signing with Energy Rekords and releasing an eponymous debut album that was well received by critics.
-He went on to record two albums with Ugly Kid Joe and two more with Amen.
+He went on to join Ugly Kid Joe in 1994 replacing their touring drummer who replaced its drummer Mark Davis, recording two albums with the band before its breakup in 1997 and spent a decade with the band following its reform in 2010, recording another two albums before leaving the band in 2021.
+He recorded two more with Amen before joining Godsmack.